Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projecting Dissimilarity Functions on q -Metric Spaces

 \end{proposition}

 Proposition \ref{prop_neares_neighbor_is_preserved} shows that the canonical projection $P^\star_q$ in~\eqref{E:canonical_q_metric} preserves the nearest neighbor.
 This is enticing because we have argued that search in $q$-metric spaces is easier (Figure \ref{fig_vp_tree_inequalities}) and proved that search in $\infty$-metric spaces requires a logarithmic number of comparisons (Theorem~\ref{theo_log_complexity}).
 However, Equation~\eqref{eqn_nearest_neighbor_is_preserved} does not immediately help us solve the original nearest neighbor problem in~\eqref{eqn_nearest_neighbor}.
 The proposition is stated for the projected dissimilarity set \( E_q \), which requires access to the full set \( E \), including all dissimilarities \( E(x_o, x) = d(x_o, x) \) for every \( x \in X \).
-Thus, computing \( E_q \) requires comparing \( x_o \) with \emph{all} points in \( X \), which defeats the purpose of reducing the number of comparisons \( c(x_o) \) through the use of $q$-metric projections.
-We address this challenge in the following section by learning an embedding operator that enables us to \emph{approximate} the values \( E_q(x, x_o) \) without computing all pairwise distances explicitly.
+Thus, computing \( E_q \) requires comparing \( x_o \) with all points in \( X \), which defeats the purpose of reducing the number of comparisons \( c(x_o) \).
+A broader analysis of this projection complexity is available in Appendix \ref{app:efficient}.
+In the following section, we address the projection cost challenge by learning an embedding operator that enables us to \emph{approximate} the values \( E_q(x, x_o) \) without computing all pairwise distances explicitly.

-\section{Embedding Operator: Learning to Approximate \texorpdfstring{$q$}{q}-metrics}
+\section{Embedding Operator: Learning to Approximate \texorpdfstring{$q$}{q}-Metrics}

 We approximate $q$-metrics $E_q(x,x_o)$ with the 2-norm of a parameterized embedding $\Phi(x; \theta)$.
-Formally, we want to find a function $\Phi(x; \theta):\reals^n \to \reals^{s}$ such that for any $x_o \in \reals^n$ and $x \in X$
+Formally, we want to find a function $\Phi(x; \theta):\reals^n \to \reals^{s}$ such that for any $x_o \in \reals^n$ and $x \in X$:

 where $\big\| \cdot \big\|$ denotes the 2-norm of a vector.
 We fit the parameter $\theta$ to approximate distances $D_q(x,y)$ given by the canonical projection $D_q = P^\star_q(D)$, by minimizing a quadratic loss,